mwermelinger/jollity/md/manual.md

 ## Check notebook
 The following functions don't modify a notebook: they only log potential issues.
 Most functions take as argument the kinds of cells to be analysed.
+You can indicate several kinds, separated by spaces.
 ```py
 check_breaks(nb, kinds:str)
 ```